~ Click here to read today's Scripture on Bible Gateway ~

 Bible.org's commentary on our readings in John chapter 5 today titled "Jesus Heals the man at the Pool of Bethesda" is at this link.

-Worship Video: Today's readings reminded me of Dante Bowe’s song "Joyful:"
+Worship Video: Today's readings reminded me of Consumed by Fire's song "First Things First:"

 Comments from You & Questions of the Day: Based on my reflections above about the healing of the man at the pool of Bethesda, has Jesus ever done something amazing for you without you asking for it?
 Perhaps even when you were looking for somebody or something else to fix or heal something for you, is there a time when God's grace showed up on the scene instead and made the situation right?
 Also, what verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!